* Namaste

 Let us acknowledge the noblest of sages, Patanjali, who gave us:

-Yoga (Sutras) for serenity and sanctity of mind, as taught in Iyengar Yoga classes.
+Yoga (Sutras) for serenity and sanctity of mind.

 Grammar (Sanskrit) for clarity and purity of speech.

 Sadhana is a Sanskrit term that broadly translates to "spiritual practice" or "discipline."
-It encompasses various practices, including Iyengar Yoga classes, aimed at personal growth, self-realization, or union with the divine.
+Iyengar Yoga study and practice isaimed at personal growth, self-realization, or union with the divine.

 Benefits of Sadhana: